Tearsheet

 AI Analysis | Feedback

-Thiago Maffra Chief Executive Officer
+Thiago Maffra, Chief Executive Officer

-Victor Mansur Chief Financial Officer
+Victor Andreu Mansur Farinassi, Chief Financial Officer

-Victor Mansur was appointed Chief Financial Officer of XP Inc. effective August 1, 2024.
-He joined XP CCTVM in 2012 and has held various senior positions within the company, including Executive Director, Head of Treasury, and Head of Structuring, Trading, and Sales.
-Prior to joining XP, he gained experience at two other broker-dealer firms.
+Victor Andreu Mansur Farinassi assumed the role of Chief Financial Officer of XP Inc. on August 1, 2024.
+He has over 15 years of experience in financial markets and joined XP CCTVM in 2012.
+During his tenure at XP, he has held various senior positions, including Executive Director, Head of Treasury, and Head of Structuring, Trading, and Sales.
+Before joining XP, Victor gained experience at two other broker-dealer firms.
+He holds a bachelor's degree in business administration from Escola Superior de Propaganda e Marketing.

-Fabrício Almeida General Counsel
+Fabrício Cunha de Almeida, General Counsel

-Fabrício Almeida has served as General Counsel of XP Inc. since November 2019 and has been part of the XP group since 2011.
-Before joining XP, he was a lawyer at Barbosa, Müssnich & Aragão from 2005 to 2011.
+Fabrício Cunha de Almeida has been the General Counsel of XP Inc. since November 2019 and has been part of the XP group since 2011.
+Before joining XP, he worked as a lawyer at Barbosa, Müssnich & Aragão from 2005 to 2011.
+Mr. Almeida holds a bachelor's degree in law from Universidade Cândido Mendes and a postgraduate degree in corporate law and capital markets.

 AI Analysis | Feedback